A Simple Phenomenological Model for Grain Clustering in Turbulence: Partially-Coupled Grains: The Model

 \subsection{Hierarchical Encounters with Many Structures}

-Now if we assume the {\em gas} turbulence follows a standard hierarchical multi-fractal cascade, then we can embed our estimates for behavior in individual eddy encounters into the statistics of the eddies themselves.
+Now, if we assume the {\em gas} turbulence follows some simplified scalings, we can embed our estimates for the behavior in individual eddy encounters into the statistics of the eddies themselves.